ElBowSpace/MainDev/Milestone-1/Design.md

 * Python Anywhere - Free accounts available, optimized for Django
 * Bluehost - Supports PHP but not Django

-Book Builder will be using Python Anywhere to do free hosting.
+ElbowSpace will be using Python Anywhere to do free hosting.
 Tutorial documents will show all developers how to setup and configure a web app.

 =======